Teach Flow your words with the dictionary

 Use the sort options to change how your dictionary list is ordered:

-Starred first: Brings starred words to the top, with ties broken by most recently modified
+Starred first: Brings starred words to the top, with ties broken by most recently modified.

-Newest first: Most recently added entries appear at the top
+Newest first: Most recently added entries appear at the top.

-Oldest first: Earliest entries appear at the top
+Oldest first: Earliest entries appear at the top.

-Alphabetical (A-Z): Entries sorted alphabetically
+Alphabetical (A–Z): Entries sorted alphabetically.

-Long-press a dictionary entry to see the context menu, which includes Copy, Edit, Delete, and (for team users) "Move to team dictionary."
-Select Copy and a "Word copied to clipboard" confirmation appears.
-When a replacement is set, the correct spelling (not the misspelling) is copied.
+Long-press a dictionary entry to open the context menu, which includes Copy, Edit, Delete, and — for team users — Move to team dictionary.
+Select Copy to see a "Word copied to clipboard" confirmation.
+When a replacement is set, the correct spelling — not the misspelling — is copied.

 Go to Settings → Experimental and enable Bulk Import.